TomographicImaging/CIL/docs/source/framework.rst

 This method partitions an instance of tomography :code:`AcquisitionData` into a number of batches.
 For example, to use with a stochastic optimisation method.

 The partitioning is done by taking batches of angles and the corresponding data collected by taking projections along these angles.
-The partitioner method chooses what angles go in which batch depending on the `mode` and takes in an `AquisitionData` object and outputs a `BlockDataContainer` where each element in the block is  `AquisitionData` object with the batch of data and corresponding geometry.
+The partitioner method chooses what angles go in which batch depending on the `mode` and takes in an `AcquisitionData` object and outputs a `BlockDataContainer` where each element in the block is  `AcquisitionData` object with the batch of data and corresponding geometry.
 We consider a **batch** to be a subset of the :code:`AcquisitionData` and the verb, **to partition**, to be the act of splitting into batches.